TL;DR

 Under the hood, it's a stack of models doing different jobs.

-Machine learning is doing pattern matching at scale
+Machine learning is doing pattern matching at scale.

-AI lip sync models learn the relationship between:
+AI lip-sync models learn the relationship between:

-- What a sound is (phoneme)
+- What a sound is (a phoneme)

 - What a mouth should do (shape + timing)